 Clifford Tepper, Ph.D.
 (Technical Director)

-Dr. Tepper is an Associate Research Biochemist in the Department of Biochemistry and Molecular Medicine and has served as theTechnical Director of the GSR since 2002.
-He is a molecular and cellular biologist with extensive cancer research experience in signal transduction pathways, especially related to apoptosis, kinases, and hormone receptors.
+Dr. Tepper is a Research Biochemist in the Department of Biochemistry and Molecular Medicine and has served as the technical director of the GSR since 2002.
+He is a molecular and cellular biologist with extensive cancer research experience in signal transduction pathways, especially related to apoptosis, kinases and hormone receptors.
 At the GSR, he has been responsible for assisting clients with experimental design and execution, primary/secondary data analysis, bioinformatics, as well as developing novel scientific and bioinformatic methodologies.
 His role as technical director has synergized extremely well with his research program and has afforded him the opportunity to actively engage in the research programs of many investigators.
 Dr. Tepper runs the day-to-day scientific operations of the GSR and is available by appointment for consultation.

 Ryan Davis, B.S.
 (Genomics Specialist)

 Mr. Davis has been a key member of the GSR since 2002 and was asked to assume the role of lead technician at the GSR in 2004.
-Over the years, Mr. Davis has become one of the leading experts in genomics technologies in the Northern California region and is well respected by senior consultants, field application scientists, and regional representatives from Affymetrix, Agilent, Illumina, and BioDiscovery.
+Over the years, Mr. Davis has become one of the leading experts in genomics technologies in Northern California and is well respected by senior consultants, field application scientists and regional representatives from Affymetrix, Agilent, Illumina, and BioDiscovery.
 Mr. Davis also has extensive knowledge of computing and is highly skilled in the analysis of complex datasets.
 He is responsible for maintaining the GSR’s computer network, Linux-based computer cluster, and secure FTP server.
 Mr. Davis performs the majority of the laboratory services and is available by appointment for technical and logistical consultation.